-Originally, the blue screen was used by the film industry for chrome keyboards and special effects, but Green Screen became widely known because it is easier to work with them in post-production.
-Sometimes you use chrome key backgrounds in the film to remove colors when removing colors during chrome wedge or post-production, or to superimpose a motif on another background in a scene.
+Originally, the blue screen was used by the film industry for chrome keyboards and special effects.
+Green Screen became widely known because it is easier to work with them in post-production.
+Sometimes you use chroma key backgrounds in the film to remove colors.
+When removing colors during chrome wedge or post-production, or to superimpose a motif on another background in a scene.

-There are a lot of things to consider when deciding what colored Chroma background you want to use, but here are just a few basic considerations to follow when deciding which one to go with.
+There are a lot of things to consider when deciding what colored Chroma background you want to use.
+Here are just a few basic considerations to follow when deciding which one to go with.

 What to wear in front of a Green screen?

 If you are filming in front of a green screen and want to be invisible, you should wear the color green.
-Check out this video for some green screen tips and visit WeVideo Academy to use the Chroma Key tool like a pro.
+Check out this video for some green screen tips.
+Visit WeVideo Academy to use the Chroma Key tool like a pro.
 There are a lot of great resources to get started with green screens, and plenty of tips on how to film with them.

 Wearing the same hue as the background will lead to the color to be entered, but not vice versa.

-Although this may seem obvious, one would be surprised how many people forget to be green when they shoot on a green screen.
+Although this may seem obvious how many people forget to be green when they shoot on a green screen.
 If for some reason it is necessary for the green to have a company logo that is green, then the solution is to use a blue screen instead of a red one, as you may have recognized.